Show All Answers

 To protect the quality of tap water in your home never allow hoses to be submerged in sinks, pools, chemical mixing tanks, etc. Be sure your toilet flush valves have an anti-siphon device.
 Make sure any plumbing work done at your home is by a licensed plumber.
 Last, but not least, winterize your backflow device (PDF) correctly to prevent costly water leaks and damage next spring.

-Ballots are mailed to registered voters at an address within the Grand Junction city limits.
+Ballots are mailed to eligible voters at an address within the Grand Junction city limits.
 If you didn’t get a ballot it could be because:

-If you make a mistake on your ballot, or for some other reason are unable to use the ballot mailed to you, please call the Mesa County elections office at 970-244-1662.
+If you make a mistake on your ballot, or for some other reason are unable to use the ballot mailed to you, please fill out and file a Replacement Ballot Form.

 All ballots must be returned by 7 pm on Election Day.
 Postmarks do not count as a received date.
 Ballots received after 7 pm on Election Day will not be counted.

 Ballots can be returned via mail (with the proper amount for postage affixed) or to one of the drop boxes listed on the voter instructions.